 From family empire to state asset

-Unitel was built into a dominant carrier during the era of José Eduardo dos Santos, who ruled Angola for 38 years.
+Unitel was built into a dominant carrier under José Eduardo dos Santos, who ruled Angola for 38 years.
 His daughter Isabel held 25 percent through her investment vehicle Vidatel, alongside a stake held by General Leopoldino Fragoso do Nascimento, known as Dino.

 In October 2022 the state seized those private stakes and took full ownership.
 The company then counted about 30 million subscribers and an 80 percent share of the market.

-The operator was long regarded as a pillar of the dos Santos business empire.
+The operator was long seen as a pillar of the dos Santos business empire.
 Its scale made it one of the most valuable companies in Lusophone Africa.

 The fall of Africa’s first female billionaire

-Isabel dos Santos was once ranked by Forbes as Africa’s richest woman, with a fortune above $2 billion.
+Forbes once ranked Isabel dos Santos as Africa’s richest woman, with a fortune above $2 billion.
 Her legal troubles have multiplied since her father left power.

-She denies all wrongdoing and says she is the target of a politically driven campaign, contesting the cases from Dubai, where she lives.
-She has argued her assets were expropriated without due process.
+She denies all wrongdoing and says she is the target of a politically driven campaign.
+She contests the cases from Dubai, where she lives, and argues her assets were expropriated without due process.

 Angola’s bid to build a real capital market

-The listing is the flagship of ProPriv, the privatisation programme meant to loosen the state’s grip on strategic industries and deepen a stock market that remains small and thinly traded.
+The listing is the flagship of ProPriv, the privatisation programme.
+It aims to loosen the state’s grip on strategic industries and deepen a stock market that remains small and thinly traded.

 Unitel has spent months preparing, converting accumulated reserves into share capital of about 250 billion kwanza to tidy its balance sheet.
 The privatisation agency says the pipeline could eventually touch scores of state assets.